dangtom700/StudyApp/doc/About This Project.md

 The data and record are kept inside this Obsidian vault and used for collecting and retrieving data.
 Any data that is wanted to executed has to be brought inside this vault.

-The intended result is a dashboard that can be used to track my learning progress and a CLI application that can be used for generating study dashboard and execute primary functions.
+The intended result is a desktop application that directly connect to a dedicated Obsidian vault that stores all data and record of learning activities.
+Another outcome for this project is a website that has a chat bot and other necessities for learning activities.
+The data of the chat bot is retrieved from a self-hosted database.

 ## Methodology and Approach